Rangeland Ecology and Management Courses

 REM 456 Integrated Rangeland Management (3 cr)

 Management strategies for integrating grazing with other natural resource values such as wildlife, water, timber, recreation, and aesthetics; emphasis on herbivore ecology including ecological impacts of grazing, ways to manage grazing, and nutritional relationships between plants and free-ranging ungulates on rangeland, pastureland, and forest ecosystems.
-One 1-week field trip.
+One 4 to 5 day field trip.
 Recommended Preparation: REM 151.
 (Spring only)

 REM 459 Rangeland Ecology (2 cr)

 Application of ecological principles in rangeland management; stressing response and behavior of range ecosystems to various kinds and intensity of disturbance and management practice.
-Web only [www.uidaho.edu/range459/].
-Recommended Preparation: a course in general ecology or Permission (Fall only).
+Web only [www.cnr.uidaho.edu/range459bunting/].
+Recommended Preparation: courses in general ecology (e.g., REM 221), technical writing (e.g., Engl 317), and vegetation assessment (e.g., REM 411 or For 274) or Permission.
+(Fall only)

 REM 460 Rangeland Ecology Current Topics and Field Studies (1 cr)